thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 +++
-title = "Embedded databases (1): The harmony of DuckDB, KùzuDB and LanceDB" description = "A look at how embedded databases enable easy navigation between relational, graph and vector paradigms" date = 2023-08-27 draft = false
+title = "Embedded databases (1): The harmony of DuckDB, Kùzu and LanceDB" description = "A look at how embedded databases enable easy navigation between relational, graph and vector paradigms" date = 2023-08-27 draft = false